 Information for patients and carers

-We have four modern and comfortable community hospitals and a rehabilitation centre.
+We have three modern and comfortable community hospitals.

-If you are a patient in an acute hospital, such as Hereford County Hospital, your doctors and nurses may now think you are well enough to be moved to a Community Hospital or a rehabilitation centre.
+If you are a patient in an acute hospital, such as Hereford County Hospital, your doctors and nurses may now think you are well enough to be moved to a Community Hospital.